Home » Paris » Les Invalides Tickets

 – Musée de l’Ordre de la Libération: It is a museum dedicated to the French Resistance during World War II and showcases exhibits related to the liberation of France, including artifacts, documents, photographs, and personal belongings of resistance fighters.

-– Military History Exhibits: Les Invalides houses various galleries and exhibitions focused on military history besides the main Museum.
+– Military History Exhibits: Les Invalides houses various galleries and exhibitions focused on military history besides the main museum.

 – Gardens and Courtyards: Les Invalides boasts beautiful gardens and courtyards, providing a serene environment to relax and stroll.